jose-elias-alvarez/nvim-lsp-ts-utils/README.md

 ## Troubleshooting

-First, please check your config and make sure it's in line with the latest readme.
+First, please check your config and make sure it's in line with the latest version of this document.
+If you don't see a setting in the list of defaults above, that setting is no longer available.

 Second, please try updating to the latest Neovim master and make sure you are running the latest version of this plugin and its dependencies.

-Third, please try setting `debug = true` in `setup` and inspecting the output in `:messages` to make sure it matches what you expect.
+Third, please try setting `debug = true` in `setup` and inspecting the output in `:messages` to make sure it matches what you expect. null-ls has an identical debug option that you can use to help debug issues related to null-ls features.

-If your issue relates to `eslint_d`, please try exiting Neovim, running `eslint_d stop` from your command line, then restarting Neovim. `eslint_d` can get "stuck" on a particular configuration when switching between projects, so this step resolve a lot of issues.
+If your issue relates to `eslint_d`, please try exiting Neovim, running `eslint_d stop` from your command line, then restarting Neovim. `eslint_d` can get "stuck" on a particular configuration when switching between projects, so this step can resolve a lot of issues.

 If those options don't help, please open up an issue and provide as much information as possible about your error, including debug output when relevant.